-INTERPRETATION, LIMITATION OF LIABILITY AND SHARE RIGHTS
+INTERPRETATION AND LIMITATION OF LIABILITY Defined terms

-Defined terms

-- 1 In the articles, unless the context requires otherwise- - "articles" means the company's articles of association; - "bankruptcy" includes individual insolvency proceedings in the jurisdiction other than England and Wales or Northern Ireland which have an effect similar to that of bankruptcy; - "chairman" has meaning given in article 12; - "chairman of the meeting" has the meaning given in article 40; - "Companies Acts" means the Companies Acts (as defined in section 2 of the Companies Act 2006), in so far as they apply to the company; - "director" means a director of the company, and includes any person occupying the position of director, by whatever name called: - "distribution recipient" has the meaning given in article 32; - "document" includes, unless otherwise specified, any document sent or supplied in electronic form; - "electronic form" has the meaning given in section 1168 of the Companies Act 2006; - "fully paid" in relation to a share, means that the nominal value and any premium to be paid to the company in respect of that share have been paid to the company; - "hard copy form" has the meaning given in section 1168 of the Companies Act 2006; - "holder" in relation to shares means the person whose name is entered in the register of members as the holder of the shares; - "instrument" means a document in hard copy form; - "ordinary resolution" has the meaning given in section 282 of the Companies Act 2006; - "Ordinary class shares" means the Ordinary shares of £1.00 each in the capital of the company having the rights set out in these articles; - "A Ordinary class shares" means the A Ordinary shares of £1.00 each in the capital of the company having the rights set out in these articles; - "B Ordinary class shares" means the B Ordinary shares of £1.00 each in the capital of the company having the rights set out in these articles; - "participate", in relation to a directors' meeting, has the meaning given in article 10; - "proxy notice" has the meaning given in article 46; - "shareholder" means a person who is the holder of a share; - "shares" means a person who is the holder of a share; - "special resolution" has the meaning given in section 283 of the Companies Act 2006; - "subsidiary" has the meaning given in section 1159 of the Companies Act 2006; - "transmittee" means a person entitled to a share by reason of the death or bankruptcy of a shareholder or otherwise by operation of law; and - "writing" means the representation or reproduction of words, symbols or other information in a visible form by any method or combination of methods, whether sent or supplied in electronic form or otherwise.
+1. In the articles, unless the context requires otherwise---

+"articles" means the company's articles of association;

+"bankruptcy" includes individual insolvency proceedings in a jurisdiction other than England and Wales or Northern Ireland which have an effect similar to that of bankruptcy;

+"chairman" has the meaning given in article 12;

+"chairman of the meeting" has the meaning given in article 39;

+"Companies Acts" means the Companies Acts (as defined in section 2 of the Companies Act 2006), in so far as they apply to the company;

+"director" means a director of the company, and includes any person occupying the position of director, by whatever name called;

+"distribution recipient" has the meaning given in article 31;

+"document" includes, unless otherwise specified, any document sent or supplied in electronic form;

+"electronic form" has the meaning given in section 1168 of the Companies Act 2006:

+"fully paid" in relation to a share, means that the nominal value and any premium to be paid to the company in respect of that share have been paid to the company;

+"hard copy form" has the meaning given in section 1168 of the Companies Act 2006;

+"holder" in relation to shares means the person whose name is entered in the register of members as the holder of the shares; "instrument" means a document in hard copy form;

+"ordinary resolution" has the meaning given in section 282 of the Companies Act 2006;

+"paid" means paid or credited as paid;

+"participate", in relation to a directors' meeting, has the meaning given in article 10;

+"proxy notice" has the meaning given in article 45;

+"shareholder" means a person who is the holder of a share;

+"shares" means shares in the company;

+"special resolution" has the meaning given in section 283 of the Companies Act 2006;

+"subsidiary" has the meaning given in section 1159 of the Companies Act 2006;

+"transmittee" means a person entitled to a share by reason of the death or bankruptcy of a shareholder or otherwise by operation of law; and

+"writing" means the representation or reproduction of words, symbols or other information in a visible form by any method or combination of methods, whether sent or supplied in electronic form or otherwise.

-Act 2006 as in force on the date when these articles become binding on the company.
-Unless the context otherwise requires, other words or expressions contained in these articles bear the same meaning as in the Companies
+Unless the context otherwise requires, other words or expressions contained in these articles bear the same meaning as in the Companies Act 2006 as in force on the date when these articles become binding on the company.